ls1intum/Artemis/docs/user/exercises/quiz.rst

     - **Visible from**: The date and hour when the quiz becomes visible to students.

-    - **Schedule Quiz Start**: To establish the date and hour at which the quiz will be available to solve be solved.
+    - **Schedule Quiz Start**: To establish the date and hour at which the quiz will be available for solving.

-        - **Start of working time**: Set the time when the students are able to see the questions and start answering.
+        - **Start of working time**: Set the time for the students to see the questions and start answering them.
 Students can start working on the quiz from this time until the duration ends.

     - **Should this exercise be included in the course score calculation?**: